CHMMaas/CalculatorLOLEinNL/README.md

-# CalculatorLOLEinNL
-Calculator as supplement to the paper 'The evolution of the loss of life expectancy in patients with solid malignancies: a population-based study in the Netherlands, 1989-2019'
+# Calculator as supplement to the paper 'The evolution of the loss of life expectancy in patients with solid malignancies: a population-based study in the Netherlands, 1989-2019'